Super Red Bristlenose Pleco (Ancistrus sp.)

 | Choose If | You want a practical algae eater | You want a different catfish shape and behaviour |

 Prevention is better than treatment.
 Keep ammonia and nitrite at zero, nitrate low, and oxygen levels high.
 Feed a varied herbivore-leaning diet and include wood.
 Quarantine all new fish.
-If treatment is required, check medication safety carefully because catfish can be more sensitive than scaled fish to strong doses.
+If treatment is required, check medication safety carefully, because catfish can be more sensitive than scaled fish to strong doses.
 Stable conditions are often the deciding factor between recovery and decline.

 Never dose any treatment casually in a mixed aquarium.
 Catfish can react badly to overdosing, and copper-based medications are especially risky in tanks that also contain shrimp or snails.

-A common customer question is, “Why is my Golden Bristlenose not eating?”
+A common customer question is, “Why is my golden bristlenose not eating?”
 In most cases the cause is one of three things: the tank is too new, there is not enough cover, or more aggressive fish are taking food first.
-Another frequent question is, “Do Golden Bristlenose Plecos need driftwood?”
-In practice, yes—wood supports natural grazing and security.
-People also ask, “Will a Golden Bristlenose clean my whole tank?”
+Another frequent question is, “Do golden bristlenose plecos need driftwood?”
+In practice, yes — wood supports natural grazing and security.
+People also ask, “Will a golden bristlenose clean my whole tank?”
 No. It helps with algae and leftover food, but it still needs proper feeding and routine maintenance.

-In a settled aquarium, you will often see it grazing glass, rasping driftwood, or moving from one shaded area to another.
+In a settled aquarium, you will often see it grazing the glass, rasping driftwood, or moving from one shaded area to another.
 Males can be territorial around caves, especially during breeding, but this is usually limited to pushing and blocking rather than serious attacks.
 That is why one fish per tank is often simplest in modest aquariums.

 24–28°C · pH 5.5–7 · 60L